 Disclosures about the effects of hedge accounting are now required in one comprehensive note to the financial statements.
 Hedge accounting will continue to be an accounting choice and designation of hedging relationships along with supporting documentation is still required.

-The changes will mean more of hedging strategies will qualify for hedge accounting and for those who had abandoned hedge accounting because of the constraints in the current rules, there will now be an opportunity to reconsider and potentially qualify under less onerous requirements once the final standard (expected in Q4 2012) is issued.
+The changes will mean more of hedging strategies will qualify for hedge accounting and for those who had abandoned hedge accounting because of the constraints in the current rules, there will now be an opportunity to reconsider and potentially qualify under less onerous requirements once the final standard (expected in the third or fourth quarter of 2013) is issued.